Case study: £83,000 compensation for gallbladder surgery claim

 If the surgeon is unaware or doesn’t give consider this consideration before carrying out the operation, it can result in major problems and life-threatening conditions, such as biliary peritonitis.

-In one such case, we recovered negligence damages of £83,250 – this claim was conducted by Claire Levene, medical negligence solicitor.
+In one recent case, we recovered negligence damages of £83,250.

 Errors during surgery can have serious, life-changing consequences.
-To discuss a potential negligence claim for gallbladder surgery or any other surgery, call our medical negligence solicitors in Bristol on 0117 325 2929.
+To discuss a potential negligence claim for gallbladder surgery or any other surgery, call our medical negligence solicitors on 0117 325 2929.

 Alternatively, complete our online enquiry form and a member of the team will get back to you.